Shaun Wright-Phillips: Queens Park Rangers

 On 31 August 2011, the final day of the transfer window, Wright-Phillips signed for Queens Park Rangers (QPR) on a three-year contract for an undisclosed fee.
 He made his full debut for QPR against Newcastle United on 12 September 2011, making the starting line-up and winning man of the match by supporters.
 He failed to score a goal for almost a year before scoring his first the following season for QPR against Walsall in the League Cup on 28 August 2012.
 His only goal for QPR in the Premier League came during the derby against former club Chelsea on 2 January 2013, which ended 1–0.
-Despite this, QPR would find themselves relegated to the Championship at the end of the season.
-QPR would return to the Premiership at the first time of asking, defeating Derby County in the play-off finals, though Wright-Phillips would increasingly find his role throughout the season diminished to the occasional cameo from the subs bench and reserve outings.
 After featuring even more sporadically during 2014–15, QPR announced that Wright-Phillips would be released from his contract in a batch of players that included fellow former England internationals Rio Ferdinand and Joey Barton.

 New York Red Bulls

 In June 2015, Wright-Phillips began training with Major League Soccer club the New York Red Bulls to regain fitness following his departure from QPR.
 Impressing head coach Jesse Marsch, he suggested he would sign for the club when his contract officially expired on 30 June.

 On 27 July, he completed a move to join his brother, Bradley Wright-Phillips, at the New York Red Bulls.
 He made his debut on 1 August, coming off the bench to win a penalty and assist his brother in a 3–1 victory at the Philadelphia Union.
 Wright-Phillips was named in the MLS Team of the Week following the performance.

 Wright-Phillips was released by the Red Bulls at the end of the 2015 Major League Soccer season, but was later re-signed on 25 January 2016.